 The time selector.

-The Reports drop-down list, containing the option to create and download an AWR (Automatic Workload Repository) report.
+The Reports drop-down list, containing the option to create and download an Automatic Workload Repository (AWR) report.

-The tabbed data area, with the tabs ASH Analytics, SQL Monitoring and Workload.
+The tabbed data area, with the tabs ASH Analytics, SQL Monitoring, ADDM and Workload.

 The Time Selector